 At first the doctors had been optimistic about Cara’s recovery.
 Even though she had developed ALL way past when most children do, which in itself was a bad sign, the cancer had been caught early.

 Cara started her treatment as a freshman in high school.
 By the start of senior year, after three long years of suffering through chemotherapy, Cara’s leukemia was in remission.
 Finally Drew, Cara, and I got to spend one perfect semester together enjoying life like normal teenagers should.
-However, during one of Cara’s routine cheek ups over Christmas break, it was discovered that her cancer was back again and stronger than before.
+However, during one of Cara’s routine check ups over Christmas break, it was discovered that her cancer was back again and stronger than before.

-Her doctor recommended that Cara see a leukemia specialist named Dr. Mankey at the Mayo Clinic in Minneapolis.
+Her doctor recommended that Cara see a leukemia specialist named Dr. Mankey at the Mayo Clinic in Minnesota.
 For the rest of senior year and the summer that followed, my parents traveled between Minnesota and New York.
 But then the school year started again and it was time for Drew and I to go to college.
 My brother had been recruited to play football for LSU and I received a scholarship to the School of Visual Arts in New York.
 Once we were gone, my parents sold the house and permanently moved out to the Midwest to be with Cara.

 Nothing about Cara’s disease had been easy growing up.
 Not only did I have to watch my best friend suffer daily, but also I had to let go of my childhood much faster than normal children.
 While most teens partied and went to high school dances, I spent time at the hospital holding my sister’s hair back as she puked.
 Other kids had parents who cheered them on at sporting events or school plays, but my parents didn't have the time because of Cara's sickness.
 Drew and I only had each other.